-- A bug might show a more serious failure if you run the program with less memory, a higher resolution printer, more device interrupts coming in etc. - If there is anything involving timing, use a really slow (or very fast) computer, link, modem or printer, etc.. - If there is a video problem, try other resolutions on the video card.
+- A bug might show a more serious failure if you run the program with less memory, a higher resolution printer, more device interrupts coming in etc. - If there is anything involving timing, use a really slow (or very fast) computer, network connection, printer etc. - If there is a video problem, try other resolutions on the video card.
 Try displaying MUCH more (less) complex images.